-2. Students must cite five primary sources..
+- 1. Use APA format for in-text citations for sources.
+Paper has 1" margins, is easy to read without grammar or punctuation issues, and visually pleasing.
+10 points - 2.
+Students must cite five primary sources in the bibliography using APA format.
 A primary source is a book on that topic, an article out of an academic journal (Newsweek, US New and World Report, Time, etc. are NOT academic journals) or another written essay on that topic.
-25 points
+Internet articles are usually not primary sources!
+20 points

-3. Students evaluate their country: identifying etiquettes, image management, appropriated dress, negotiation, communication (decision making, problem solving and managing conflict).
-60 points

-4. Include a brief background, geography, environment, monies, agriculture, ethnicities, education, health, government, economy, and literacy.
+- Students evaluated their country through the following: identifying etiquettes, image management, appropriated dress, negotiation, communication, decision making, problem solving and managing conflict.
+60 points - 4.
+Included a brief background, geography, environment, monies, agriculture, ethnicities, education, health, government, economy, and literacy.
 CIA fact book is an excellent, credible source to get the latest facts.
-50 points

-4. Students must describe how their society illustrated one leadership theories studied during the course of this semester.
+60 points - 5.
+Students described how their society illustrated one leadership theory studied during the course of this semester.
 For example, China's leadership style used authoritarian leadership by...
-This analysis should take approximately one page for the theory.
-70 points

-5. Consider the CQ Four-Dimensional Model: Drive, Knowledge, Strategy, and Action.
-How would use this model to prepare the employees for the new culture.
-60 points

-6. Overall impression, creativity.
+This analysis should take approximately one page for each theory.60 points - 6.
+Students Consider the 9 Cultural Orientation Values (COV) mentioned in your text.
+Create a section on the Highest and Lowest COV for the country on which you are representing.60 points - 7.
+The total length of this analysis is 8 pages of written text (this does not include your cover page or reference page), plus or minus one page.
+10 points - 8.
+Overall impression, creativity.

 20 points

-Upload the assignment in your lessons be week folder 13
+Upload the assignment in your Lessons by Week folder 13.